Fly: Flight

 Flies are capable of great manoeuvrability during flight due to the presence of the halteres.
 These act as gyroscopic organs and are rapidly oscillated in time with the wings; they act as a balance and guidance system by providing rapid feedback to the wing-steering muscles, and flies deprived of their halteres are unable to fly.
 The wings and halteres move in synchrony but the amplitude of each wing beat is independent, allowing the fly to turn sideways.
-The wings of the fly are attached to two kinds of muscles, those used to power it and another set used for fine control.
+The wings of the fly are attached to two kinds of muscles, one set used to power the wing and another set used for fine control.

-Flies tend to fly in a straight line then make a rapid change in direction before continuing on a different straight path.
-The directional changes are called saccades and typically involve an angle of 90°, being achieved in 50 milliseconds.
-They are initiated by visual stimuli as the fly observes an object, nerves then activate steering muscles in the thorax that cause a small change in wing stroke which generate sufficient torque to turn.
+Flies tend to fly in a straight line, then make a rapid change in direction before continuing on a different straight path.
+These directional changes are called saccades and typically involve an angle of 90°, being achieved in 50 milliseconds.
+They are initiated by visual stimuli: as the fly observes an object, nerves then activate steering muscles in the thorax that cause a small change in wing stroke, which generates sufficient torque to turn.
 Detecting this within four or five wingbeats, the halteres trigger a counter-turn and the fly heads off in a new direction.

 Flies have rapid reflexes that aid their escape from predators but their sustained flight speeds are low.
 Dolichopodid flies in the genus Condylostylus respond in less than five milliseconds to camera flashes by taking flight.
 In the past, the deer bot fly, Cephenemyia, was claimed to be one of the fastest insects on the basis of an estimate made visually by Charles Townsend in 1927.
 This claim, of speeds of 600 to 800 miles per hour, was regularly repeated until it was shown to be physically impossible as well as incorrect by Irving Langmuir.
 Langmuir suggested an estimated speed of 25 miles per hour.

-Although most flies live and fly close to the ground, a few are known to fly at heights and a few like Oscinella (Chloropidae) are known to be dispersed by winds at altitudes of up to 2,000 ft and over long distances.
-Some hover flies like Metasyrphus corollae have been known to undertake long flights in response to aphid population spurts.
+Although most flies live and fly close to the ground, a few are known to fly at heights and a few, like Oscinella (Chloropidae), are known to be dispersed by winds at altitudes of up to 2,000 ft and over long distances.
+Some hover flies, like Metasyrphus corollae, have been known to undertake long flights in response to aphid population spurts.

-Males of fly species such as Cuterebra, many hover flies, bee flies (Bombyliidae) and fruit flies (Tephritidae) maintain territories within which they engage in aerial pursuit to drive away intruding males and other species.
+Males of fly species such as Cuterebra, Fannia, many hover flies, bee flies (Bombyliidae) and fruit flies (Tephritidae) maintain territories within which they engage in aerial pursuit to drive away intruding males and other species.
 While these territories may be held by individual males, some species, such as A. freeborni, form leks with many males aggregating in displays.
 Some flies maintain an airspace and still others form dense swarms that maintain a stationary location with respect to landmarks.
 Many flies mate in flight while swarming.